 - Programs submitted during a semester to observe unpredictable

 objects (e.g. supernova).
-The program is submitted through a special Web
+The programs are submitted as Director's

-- Snapshot programs: regular programs requesting the worst sky
+- Snapshot programs: programs requesting the worst sky

 conditions (Image Quality over 1.2", and preferably non-photometric

 conditions).
 Snapshot programs have to be simple (e.g. using broad-band

 filters only, and without time constraints), preferably have short

 observations, and have to be scientifically useful even if only a small